wkmp26/fec-discovery/first-draft.md

 ## A Hybrid Approach

 These efforts have allowed me to get to know this dataset and ultimately understand what it is good for.
 Ultimately, I was pursuing the goal of using this data to create a semi-novel and interesting insight.
-Given everything I learned and the question I still have about money in politics, I decided on the approach below.
+Given everything I learned and the questions I still have about money in politics, I decided on the approach below.

 ### Back to Neighbors

 As mentioned above, I created two interaction matrices, one where candidates were the index and the other where committees were the index.
 The values correspond to either the amount of total contribution that the committee made up for a candidate, or what percentage of its total expenditures were spent on that one candidate.
 I want to produce an interpretable way to relate candidates and committees to each other based on this data.
 Thus, I plan to reduce these sparse matrices to latent features using truncated SVD and, from there, use K-nearest neighbors to find what candidates/committees are related to each other.
-Where I take this a step further is that I plan to develop a function where 'fake' committees and candidates can be made based on the values that would be found in their hypothetical interaction matrix.
-For example, a candidate 100% bankrolled by Walmart ot a committee that only supports Representative Alexandria Ocasio-Cortez.
-With these 'dummy' neighbors, I can see what actual candidates are close to them in my feature space, communicating a very interesting and unique insight about this candidate/committee.
+Where I take this a step further is that I plan to develop a function where 'fake' committees and candidates can be made based on the values that would be found in their hypothetical interaction matrix row.
+For example, a candidate 100% bankrolled by Walmart or a committee that only supports Representative Alexandria Ocasio-Cortez.
+With these 'dummy' neighbors, I can see what actual candidates/committees are close to them in my feature space, communicating a very interesting and unique insight about those candidates/committees.

 *Note: This approach could also be used to partially identify the meaning of latent features